 What is the purpose of an in office consultation?
 The purpose of an in-office consultation is for us to be able to review your documents, ask you questions, and advise you of what services we can offer to assist you, and the cost of those services.

 Why does our firm ask you to come into our office for a consultation?
 The paralegal you meet with wants to give you the best possible evaluation of your case, while protecting your rights to confidentially.
 Our firm must abide by the rules and by-laws of our regulator – The Law Society of Upper Canada, in providing you the consultation.
 Some of the rules and by-laws we live by may inconvenience you, and for that we are sorry; however, the rules and by-laws were put in place for your protection.
 You have the right to expect that once you consult with us about your case – even if you never sign a document hiring us to do work and never pay us any money – we will not consult with or represent the opposing side on your case.
 You have the right to expect that anything you tell us about your case will be kept confidential.
 A paralegal cannot identify you over the phone or by email so in order to meet this very important guarantee of your rights our firm needs to see you in person.
 Some people request to send us documents for review before hiring us and signing the required documents.
 Unfortunately we cannot accept documents without first being retained.
 This is to ensure confidentiality.
 Civil Litigations never wants there to be any confusion whether our firm has been retained to represent you on a legal matter.
 This is yet another reason why our firm does not take physical possession of any documents before a consultation.
 Our firm will only accept your documentation once you have retained us to represent you.
 Civil Litigations can only be retained by you upon signing a document hiring us to do work for you, and upon receiving a monetary retainer from you in advance of work being performed.
 Some lawyers and paralegals have been sued or had a complaint filed against them with the Law Society of Upper Canada as there was confusion whether the lawyer or paralegal has been hired to perform the legal services.
 Civil Litigations has taken steps to avoid the confusion which can lead to these unfortunate outcomes.
-Lastly, since it us takes time and effort – whether your hire us to do work for you or not – to comply with the regulations put in place for your benefit a paralegal wants to at least meet with you face to face in our office to prove to you that we are worthy of taking care of your legal matter.
+Lastly, since it takes us time and effort – whether you hire us to do work for you or not – to comply with the regulations put in place for your benefit a paralegal wants to at least meet with you face to face in our office to prove to you that we are worthy of taking care of your legal matter.
 Although we do a lot of small claims court work, our firm knows that when you entrust us to solve your legal problem, it is not a small matter to you.

 Frequently Asked Questions